Experimentation Growth Model

 There are four phases in the Experimentation Growth Model, depicting teams and organizations on different levels of maturity regarding experimentation capabilities:

-2. Walk: In the walk phase, teams approach experimentation more systematically.
+- Walk: In the walk phase, teams approach experimentation more systematically.
 Experiments are usually done through an experimentation platform, and no longer manually coded.
+The experimentation platform starts to support power analysis and A/A tests.
 Product managers get the capability to set up experiments themselves, and use the platform for pre-experiment and result analysis.
 External experts are no longer critical for evaluating the results, but they can act in a supervisory role.
 Experiments expand to more types of features, such as performance or infrastructure improvements.
 Product teams start to define standard metrics for their experiments.
 The frequency of experiments increases to about once per week.
 The overall evaluation criteria evolves from key signals to a structured set of metrics.

 Alternatives to the Experimentation Growth Model